sethadam1/poetry/src/53 - This is Halloween.md

 Playing defense with the grown ups
 Stealing all our Reese's Cups.

-Wonder what the adults means
+Wonder what the adults mean
 When they say that Halloween
 Isn't for them anymore...
 Then who's the leftover candy for?